timm/tested/docs/onExplain.md

 book _Algorithms of Oppression_ offers a long list of other models with discriminatory properties [^noble].

+Cynthia Rudin is adamant on the need for interpretable models [^rudin].
+- She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a
+"risk reduction" platform.
+- She compares it to a three line open source model, which has a similar performance, and is not marketed by anyone.
+- Rhetorically, she asks which would you want to use?

+## HOW

 Adadi and Berrada [^adadi] identified 17 XAI techniques by surveying 381 papers published between 2004 and 2018.
 - According to the survey, most